Pugstorm/CoreKeeperModSDK/Packages/com.unity.netcode/Documentation~/ghost-snapshots.md

 Please check how to [use and write templates](ghost-types-templates.md#Defining additional templates) for more information on the topic.

->![NOTE] Writing templates is non-trivial.
+>[!NOTE] Writing templates is non-trivial.
 If it is possible to replicate the type simply by adding GhostFields, it's often easier to just do so.
-> If you do not have access to a type, create a Variant instead (see section below).
+If you do not have access to a type, create a Variant instead (see section below).

 ## Ghost Component Variants
 The [GhostComponentVariationAttribute](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostComponentVariationAttribute.html) is special attribute tha can be used to declare at compile time a "replication schema" for a type, without the need to markup the fields in the original type, or the original type itself. <br/>

->![NOTE]This new declared type act as proxy from a code-generation perspective.
-Instead of using the original type, the code-generation system use the declared "variant" to generate a specific
-> version of the serialization code.
+>[!NOTE]This new declared type act as proxy from a code-generation perspective.
+Instead of using the original type, the code-generation system use the declared "variant" to generate a specific version of the serialization code.

-> ![NOTE] **Ghost components variants for `IBufferElementData` are not fully supported.**
+>[!NOTE] **Ghost components variants for `IBufferElementData` are not fully supported.**

 The `GhostComponentVariationAttribute` has some specific use-cases in mind:
 - Variants allow user-code (you) to declare serialization rules for a component that you don't have direct write access too (_i.e. components in a package or external assembly_). _Example: Making `Unity.Entities.LocalTransform` replicated._